devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ## Setup kubernetes cluster by using kubeadm:
 * Steps to be followed:
     1. Take 3 VM's from AWS , having atleat 2 GB RAM
-    2. Install container rntime on all the nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)
+    2. Install container runtime on all the nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)
     3. Installing using kubeadm, run the steps in the document on all nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
     4. Configure Master
     5. Configure Network